kchikuse/kinect/README.md

-Simple-bot
+Simple bot
 ==========

-Uses kinect to run tasks based on presence.
+Uses the kinect to run simple tasks based on the presence / absence of people in a room (maybe turn on the music)